codetojoy/easter_eggs_for_ebean/egg_v2_commandline_app_no_spring_gradle/ebean-runner/README.md

+### Info

 * derived from [this repo](https://github.com/TuxGamer/ebean-example)
 * tested with Java 21, Gradle 8.4

+### Prerequisites

+* ensure database is running and populated with data

 ### Usage

 * set Ebean version in `build.gradle`
+* create desired mapping code in `net.codetjoy.ebean.app.models`
-* write desired Ebean code in `net.codetojoy.ebean.app.tasks`
+* write desired Ebean queries/operations in `net.codetojoy.ebean.app.tasks`
 * change `App.java` to use the new task
 * edit 'setvars.sh' with db credentials
 * at Terminal: